53rd Junior Girls Four State Championship

 2020 four state Results

 By Invitation based on the following criteria:The Team will be composed of 6 (new in 2019) junior members of the Missouri Golf Association (MGA).

 1) The top four (4) players on the MGA junior points ranking at the end of the qualifying period, based on MGA points accumulated from all ranking events during the qualifying period.
 In the event of a tie (equal points), the player with the higher ranking from the prior year- Women’s Junior Amateur will be selected.

-2) One (1) player will be selected by the MGA Executive Director.
+2) Two (2) player will be selected by the MGA Executive Director.

 Qualifying Period: The current year starting March 1 and ending June 17 except where listed below.

 Points shall be awarded in each of the following events based on Point Allocation Table and used to pick Team Missouri:

 October, of prior year, Girls State High School Tournament Results